giva16/drawio-custom-lib/README.md

 <img src="Images/Templates/service-interface.png" width="400"/>

-**Figure1: Service Interface Diagram for an Eco-Statistics Service**
+**Figure 1: Service Interface Diagram for an Eco-Statistics Service**

 To understand what the SoaML Service Interface Diagram is about, let us be reminded that for a service provider to provide a service to a service consumer, the service provider must implement an interface for the consumer to establish a communication channel with the service provider.
 For a connection to be established between a service provider and a service consumer, the service provider must define the messages (signals and operations) that it can receive from the consumer by implementing a provided interface for the consumer and define the messages that it expects to be able to send back to the consumer (callbacks in a bi-directional interface) by specifying the provided interface that the consumer is to implement (modeled as a required interface from the perspective of the service provider).